shdown/luastatus/plugins/inotify/README.md

 Functions
 ===
+Each file being watched is assigned a *watch descriptor*, which is a non-negative integer.

 * `wds = luastatus.plugin.get_initial_wds()`

+Returns a table that maps *initial* paths to their watch descriptors.

 * `wd = luastatus.plugin.add_watch(path, events)`

+Add a new file to watch.
+Returns a watch descriptor on success, or `nil` on failure.

 * `is_ok = luastatus.plugin.remove_watch(wd)`

+Removes a watch by its watch descriptor.
+Returns `true` on success, `false,` on failure.

 Events and flags names
 ===